mymonero/mymonero-android-js/README.md

 ### Where is user data saved?

-* In this version, no user data is saved.
-The app has been fast-tracked to address issues with fake MyMonero apps being published to Google's Play Store (no data is saved)
+#### Warnings:

+* For Android API < 18 values are stored as simple base64 encoded strings.
+* Since web browsers don't have an equivalent of Android's secure storage, data is base64-encoded before being stored in the browser's Local Storage.

+* Android: The data is encrypted and saved to the Android device using an implementation that leverages AndroidKeyStore and SharedPreferences.
+* Web: The data is saved to the browser's local storage.

 ## Reporting Bugs & Making Feature Requests

-If you would like to report an issue or share a feature request, please create a Github [Issue](https://github.com/mymonero/monero-web-js/issues) on this project.
+If you would like to report an issue or share a feature request, please create a Github [Issue](https://github.com/mymonero/monero-android-js/issues) on this project.

 If you're reporting a bug, be sure to include all information which we would need to reproduce the issue, such as the operating system and app version on which you saw the bug, and the steps you took, if you can tell.